DalThePal/brandon_morgan_wedding/README.md

 # TO DO:

-* Header initial animation
+* More Cloud Bell
 * Text lerping
 * Section intial text and image animations?
-* Sections flickering when scrolled back into view. transform: will-change?
 * Hide Registry buttons on button click
-* convert png sequence to webgl
+* convert gif to webgl